 - Take a bus-Again, there are several options here:

 - Bus 35 picks up just outside the terminal of the airport every 15 minutes Monday-Saturday and every 30 minutes nights and Sundays.
 This bus will take you into Old Town or all the way down to Leith.
-A single fare is £1.60 (updates 2016) or you can purchase a day pass for £4.00.
+A single fare is £1.60 (updated 2016) or you can purchase a day pass for £4.00.
 Tickets need to be purchased directly from the driver with exact coins.
 The journey time to Old Town is about 1 hour.

-- Bus N22 picks up during the wee hours of the morning when 35 is not running.
+- Bus N22 picks up during the wee hours of the morning when the 35 is not running.
 It will take you to the city center or all the way down to Leith.
 Prices are the same for this bus and 35.
 N22 takes around 30 minutes to reach the city center.

 - The Airlink Buses (the big blue ones) also pick up outside the terminal of the airport.
 They pick up every 10 minutes and take you right to the city center in about 30 minutes.
 A single fare costs £4.50 and can be purchased directly from the driver with exact change only.